I recently published a post for the Social Media Club, and wanted to share with you guys as well.

 1 – Address the crisis, no mater how bad it is.
 Make a statement on all social media channels.
 “We know that this bad thing happened.”

 2 – Apologize and take ownership of the crisis — more importantly, be humble.

 3 – Give your fans and customers an action plan regarding how you are going to rectify the crisis.
 “We are going to speak to this location about what happened.”
 “We are going to remove these employees.”

-4 – Asking brand advocates to help with spreading the word.
+4 – Ask brand advocates to help spread the word.

 Being prepared on your social media channels is still the best way to handle a crisis but learning form others and implementing a solid checklist is important.

 We are beginning to reach a stage in social media where it needs to garner the same attention that any business initiative does —listening, planning and engaging.
 Hopefully by the end of this year we will see more companies keeping the lights on when a crisis comes up.